What are the key features of an AI intranet for enterprise organizations in 2026?

 essential AI intranet features chart the 4 phases of AI intranet maturityWhen to pump the brakes on AI intranet adoption

 AI works best when it resolves clear, operational questions.
-There are moments, however, where its role should be deliberately limited in employee communications.
+There are moments, however, where its role should be deliberately limited.

 • Human moments need human voices: Restructures, layoffs, leadership changes, and sensitive cultural topics require accountability and empathy.